 We are involved in various claims, regulatory agency audits and pending or threatened legal actions involving a variety of matters.
-The total liability on these matters cannot be determined; however, in our opinion, any ultimate liability, to the extent not otherwise provided for, should not materially affect our financial position, liquidity or results of operations.
+The total liability on these matters at December 31, 2007 cannot be determined; however, in our opinion, any ultimate liability, to the extent not otherwise provided for, should not materially affect our financial position, cash flow or results of operations.